 At St Peter's, we believe that all young people deserve the opportunity to be the best they can be.
-We are looking to appoint a Teacher of Religious Education to work within a friendly team of excellent teachers.
+We are looking to appoint a Teacher of Science to work within a friendly team.

 Do take a look at our Principles of HOPE brochure and our website to get more of a flavour of life at St Peter's, but of course there's nothing quite like visiting us in person as a way of supporting your thinking and application.